neillturner/kitchen-ansible/provisioner_options.md

 * if require_ansible_repo is set to true (the default)

   Installs from the operation system repository only with the ansible version that is in the particular repository and will use the ansible_version in the package name where appropriate.

+NOTE:  Set to ansible_package_name to 'ansible' when installing from the CentOS/Redhat extras repo, instead of the EPEL.

 # Provisioner Options